 Prior to joining Morrison & Foerster, Ms. Beliveau spent over 20 years performing audit and forensic accounting services.
 She was a senior managing director at FTI Consulting and LECG, and a managing director at Huron Consulting.
-Prior to that, she was an auditor with Arthur Andersen for ten years.
+Prior to that, she performed financial planning and analysis for Levis Strauss & Co. and was an auditor with KPMG and Arthur Andersen for ten years.
 Ms. Beliveau is a member of the American Institute of Certified Public Accountants and the Association of Certified Fraud Examiners.

 Ms. Beliveau graduated from Concordia University with a Bachelor of Commerce degree and a Graduate Diploma in Accountancy.Show More

 Performed an internal investigation of a U.S. public company focusing on accounting for accruals, reserves, and the timing of write-offs.
 Interviewed witnesses and other key executives, interacted and reported to the audit committee and external auditors.
 Presented the final results to the Securities Exchange Commission.